 We stand at a transitional point in history – the overlap between an old order and the new.
 There is right now a new move of God being prepared in the wings.
-But before it breaks forth, we are being faced with a time of prophetic delay, and therefore with decisions – will we find refuge and dream fulfilment through human ability, “head and shoulders” government, or in the Lord?
-Will we cast ourselves in brokenness on him or merely resolve to overcome in our own strength depending on our skill, training, and programs – on human strategy and planning?
-The purpose of prophetic delay, of transitional times is probationary – we are being weighed in the balance – but will it fall to the old order of human control or to the new order of humility and brokenness.
+But before it breaks forth, we are being faced with a time of prophetic delay, and therefore with decisions – will we find refuge and dream fulfillment through human ability, “head and shoulders” government, or in the Lord?
+Will we cast ourselves in brokenness on him, or merely resolve to overcome in our own strength depending on our skill, training, and programs – on human strategy and planning?
+The purpose of prophetic delay, of transitional times, is probationary – we are being weighed in the balance – but will it fall to the old order of human control, or to the new order of humility and brokenness?

 We are talking here about an inner quality of the spirit that is supernatural.
 It cannot be faked – it is more than cultural graciousness and good manners.
 It is something deep in the human spirit that only God himself can create.

 It comes in the extremity of our circumstances – when we are either crushed by the weight of God’s awesome presence or overwhelmed without emotional, physical, or financial strength – when in utter weakness we call on the Lord.

 Therefore, let us cry with David, “Create in me a clean heart, O God, and renew a right spirit within me”; for “the sacrifices of God are a broken spirit; a broken and contrite heart…” (Psalm 51:10, 17).
 And in this moment of prophetic delay let us also be confident that the One who lives in a high and holy place lives also with “he who is contrite and lowly in spirit, to revive the spirit of the lowly and to revive the heart of the contrite” (Isa 57:15).